 H-1B Visa Overview

-Who is qualified for H-1B visa?
+Who is Qualified for H-1B visa?

 To qualify, you must hold a bachelor's or higher degree (or an equivalent foreign degree or 12 years of relevant progressive job experience) in the specific field for which you seek H-1B employment.
-USCIS Officer will determine whether your offered H-1B job falls under a specialty occupation and whether you are qualified to perform the job duties of the offered position.
-Your H-1B employer is required to file a labor condition application with the Department of Labor and must comply with all terms and conditions.
+A USCIS Officer will determine whether your offered H-1B job falls under a specialty occupation and whether you are qualified to perform the job duties of the proffered position.
+Your H-1B employer is required to file a labor condition application with the Department of Labor and must also strictly comply with all terms and conditions.

-How do I get H-1B visa?
+How do I get an H-1B visa?

 - Find a US Employer who needs your professional services in the field of your expertise.